 Green is the new red.
 In carpet colors anyway!
-In an attempt that clubs fashion with fair-trade, Livia Firth is spearheading the Green Carpet Challenge that has led to Net-a-porter acquiring sustainably produced designer offerings.
+In an attempt to club fashion with fair-trade, Livia Firth spearheads the Green Carpet Challenge that has led to Net-a-porter acquiring sustainably produced designer offerings.
 And not just standing up but also striking many a pose for the cause is Hollywood’s sweetheart Emma Watson.
 The erstwhile wand-toting British actress brandishes environmental awareness with equal aplomb in a cover story for Net-a-porter.com’s, The Edit in pieces from a capsule collection that sees designs by the likes of Christopher Kane, Roland Moulet, Victoria Beckham, Erdem, and Burberry’s Christopher Bailey, exclusively for the e-tailer.

 The shoot by Bjorn Iooss reveals the aesthetics fashioned on ecological ethics.
 “It is important for designers to be aware of what they can do to make a difference.
 Sustainable fashion doesn’t need to be boring.
-The GCC proves it can be glamorous,” muses Christopher Kane whose stunning midnight blue frock features astute embellishing where there ought to be a necklace.
+The GCC proves it can be glamorous,” muses Christopher Kane, whose stunning midnight blue frock features astute embellishing where there ought to be a necklace.
 It is seen paired with Brian Atwood’s crystal-embellished suede sandals ($1,495) to finish off the look.
-Meanwhile Victoria Beckham’s washed-silk and wool-crepe gown ($4,300) with a top to toe zippered back has a grit that could best be displayed in conjunction with McQueen accessorized boldness.
+Meanwhile, Victoria Beckham’s washed-silk and wool-crepe gown ($4,300) with a top-to-toe zippered back have the grit that could best be displayed in conjunction with McQueen accessorized boldness.
 Need I say more?

-The dress by Erdem signals a coming-off-age with an almost-schoolgirl-like innocence held together by its white collar and the illusion of a black belt combined with the sophistication of its monochrome, patterned magnificence.
-“I love exploring new materials and this was an opportunity to do so.
-There are amazing synthetic fabrics using recycled plastics.
+The dress by Erdem signals a coming-of-age with an almost-schoolgirl-like innocence held together by its white-collar and the illusion of a black belt combined with the sophistication of its monochrome, patterned magnificence.
+“I love exploring new materials, and this was an opportunity to do so.
+Amazing synthetic fabrics are using recycled plastics.
 Sustainable fashion is both beautiful and important,” quips the Canadian-born designer.
 His Mildred embroidered silk-blend gown is priced at $7,450.

 [Via – Net-A-Porter]